We have an all-powerful friend who loves us, but bad things still happen. How can that be?

 The Gospels of Matthew, Mark, and Luke relate an incident in the life of Jesus that, from a Christian perspective, has to be one of history's most dramatic moments.
 A group of religious legal experts had been working hard to confound Jesus.
 They hit him with their toughest questions.
 Imagine a group of lawyers trying to trip up "the Judge of all the earth."

 Two main religious factions were dead set against Jesus — the Pharisees and Sadducees.
 After Jesus deftly used the questions of the latter group to prove wrong their pet doctrine, the Pharisees huddled on the sideline to work out a strategy they could use against Him.
-One of their lawyers, apparently an especially bright one because he was called both a"teacher of the law"
+One of their lawyers, apparently an especially bright one because he was called both a "teacher of the law" and "an expert in the law," approached the Lord.

 If your goal is to learn something profound, it's a great question.
 And if you're trying to trip someone up in front of a group of theologians hoping to find some kind of error, it's also a great question.
 He's giving the Lord enough rope to hang Himself, but he probably longed for the answer just as we do, because his question goes to the very root of everything.